 The term theodicy was coined by the philosopher/mathematician Gottfried Wilhem von Leibniz (1646-1716 CE).
 For Leibniz, theodicy is an attempt to reconcile the monotheistic God with the existence of evil/suffering.
 He came up with the theory that there exist an infinite number of possible worlds in the infinite mind of God, and God chose the best of all possible worlds to bring into actual existence.
-His theory actually includes a number of different theodicies, such as the argument that there are instances where we would prefer a greater outcome that included some suffering to a lesser outcome that included no suffering, and that it would disrespect human freedom if God were constantly reaching into the world to prevent human beings from messing stuff up.
+His theory actually includes a number of different theodicies, such 1.) as the argument that there are instances where we would prefer a greater outcome that includes some suffering to a lesser outcome that includes no suffering, and 2.) that it would disrespect human freedom if God were constantly reaching into the world to prevent human beings from messing stuff up.
 Voltaire (1694-1778) satirized this theodicy in his novel Candide, in which the sheltered protagonist, schooled in the “optimism” of Leibniz, becomes gradually disillusioned with this outlook as he experiences and witnesses suffering in the world.

-Aspects of Leibniz’s theory are found in earlier thinkers, and these aspects have also been elaborated on by those who came after him.
+Aspects of Leibniz’s theory are found in earlier thinkers, and these aspects have been elaborated on by those who came after him.
 For example, Alvin Plantiga (1932-present) offers a free will defense in which he argues that a world containing free creatures who can and do choose to do good rather than evil is more valuable than a world in which no free creatures existed.
 This theory is an alteration of Augustine of Hippo’s(354-430 CE)argument that God did not create evil, but rather made creatures with free will who then chose to use that free will for evil.
-Similarly, John Hick (1922-2012) built on Irenaeus’ (ca. 100-202CE) idea that human beings need free will and an experience of evil in order to develop as persons.
+John Hick (1922-2012) built on Irenaeus’ (ca. 100-202CE) idea that human beings need free will and an experience of evil in order to develop as persons.
 Hick argued that suffering exists as a means of spiritual development.
 He called this the soul-making theodicy.
 This is similar to the popular theodicy that “everything happens for a reason” even though that reason may not be clear to the finite minds of human beings.

 This sense of the ultimate mystery of God’s reasons for allowing suffering is taken up in the Jewish Book of Job (ca. 6th century BCE).
 Up until the time of this scripture, the dominant belief of middle eastern peoples was that evil was the result of one’s sin or the sin of one’s parents.
 The Book of Job makes it clear that suffering is not necessarily linked to sin, but that it can happen even to one who is “blameless and upright,” as the text describes Job.
 This theme is echoed in the Christian stories of Jesus of Nazareth (ca 4 BCE – 30 CE), who, despite being the sinless son of God, suffers and dies a humiliating death on a cross outside of the city of Jerusalem.
 These scriptures disclose a kind of God who does not dole out punishments, but who, in the case of Jesus, actually suffers as we do.

 Theodicies are closely linked to one’s conception of God.
-For example, if one simply changed one’s conception of God from “all-good and all-powerful” to “all-powerful and sometimes-good,” then one would have an explanation for why evil exists.
+If one simply changed one’s conception of God from “all-good and all-powerful” to “all-powerful and sometimes-good,” then one would have an explanation for why evil exists.
 So, instead of offering an explanation for why an all-good, all-powerful God would allow evil/suffering in the world, a theodicy might offer a different conception of God instead.
 The concept of deism emerged during the Enlightenment (beginning ca. 1500 CE) and was popular among many of the leading intellectuals of that era (e.g., Voltaire 1694-1778, Thomas Jefferson 1743-1826).
 Instead of the Biblical God who creates the world and then interferes in its laws in order to dispense justice through miracles, the deistic God creates the world and the leaves it and its inhabitants to play out their lives without interference.
 This God is sometime referred to as the “watchmaker God,” because, like a watchmaker, this God creates something and then leaves it alone.
 The watchmaker does not alter the movement of the watch’s hands, and neither does God perform miracles or break the laws of nature to alleviate our suffering.
 In the mechanistic-scientific worldview that was emerging at the time, this type of God made more sense than the biblical one.
 Immanuel Kant offered a theodicy that seemed to reconcile the demands of both Enlightenment Reason and orthodox Christianity.
 Everyone deserves happiness in proportion to their virtue, and, since this does not always occur in this life, we can reasonably hope there is a God who will guarantee that this justice will occur to us in a life after death.